AllentDan/LibtorchSegmentation/README.md

 The main features of this library are:

  - High level API (just a line to create a neural network)
- - 2 models architectures for binary and multi class segmentation (including legendary Unet)
+ - 5 models architectures for binary and multi class segmentation (including legendary Unet)
  - 7 available encoders
  - All encoders have pre-trained weights for faster and better convergence
+ - 2x or more faster than pytorch cuda inferece, same speed for cpu.
+(Unet tested in gtx 2070s).

 ### [📚 Libtorch Tutorials 📚](https://github.com/AllentDan/LibtorchTutorials/tree/master)